-This document provides an overview of the greenhouse gas (GHG) emission reduction calculations for the additional diversion of organic material from the solid waste stream in 2016 (compared to the 2006 baseline), attributable to organics collection programs run by municipalities in the Metro Vancouver region.
+This document provides an overview of the greenhouse gas (GHG) emission reduction calculations for the additional diversion of organic material from the solid waste stream in 2017 (compared to the 2006 baseline), attributable to organics collection programs run by municipalities in the Metro Vancouver region.
 All municipalities in the region are signatories to the B.C.
 Climate Action Charter, and as such have made a voluntary commitment to make progress towards carbon neutrality.
 To balance their carbon inventories, they require "GHG reduction credits" (or "carbon credits") each year from projects such as this one.

-Metro Vancouver's Role: The final disposal of municipal solid waste from all municipalities in the region is managed at Metro Vancouver disposal facilities and the Vancouver Landfill located in the Corporation of Delta.
-Metro Vancouver's Solid Waste Services Department maintains records of the solid waste flows throughout the waste management system, up to and including final disposal at two landfills and a waste-to-energy facility.
+Metro Vancouver's Role: The final disposal of municipal solid waste from all municipalities in the region is managed at Metro Vancouver disposal facilities and the Vancouver Landfill located in the City of Delta.
+Some waste may also be sent to "contingency landfills" in Washington and Oregon as required.
+Metro Vancouver's Solid Waste Services Department maintains records of the solid waste flows throughout the waste management system, up to and including final disposal at landfills and a waste-to-energy facility.
 This means that the organization is uniquely positioned to conduct the emission reduction calculations associated with organics diversion.
 This report has been prepared on behalf of the region's municipalities to fulfill the reporting requirements associated with the Climate Action Charter and the Provincial Carbon Neutral Local Government Program.